3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 The J15 and J601 are identical in function, it is only the silk screen that differs between the two boards.

 This jumper pins are used to select the boot-time behaviour of the HiKey and are usually used to FLASH the bootloader.
-The pinout it the same regardless of the board manufacturer:
+The pinout is the same regardless of the board manufacturer:

 <pre>
 Name          | Link     | State